-- 7.13 The Council published the Pre-Submission Havant Borough Local Plan 2036 for public consultation between 1 February 2019 and 18 March 2019.
-The publication of this document followed a long period of public engagement between 2016-2018, including the now revoked Local Plan Housing Statement.
+- 7.13 The Council published the Pre-Submission Havant Borough Local Plan 2036 for public consultation between 1 February 2019 and 18 March 2019, and the subsequent changes to the Pre-Submission version of the emerging Local Plan were approved by Full Council (9 September 2020.
+The publication of this document followed a long period of public engagement, including the now revoked Local Plan Housing Statement.
 The emerging plan includes the Council's proposed new housing allocations.
-The application site is identified within Policy H29 for residential development, capable of accommodating about 210 residential dwellings.
+The application site is identified within Policy H29 for residential development, capable of accommodating about 195 residential dwellings.
 The application site is identified as one of the those necessary to deliver the identified housing need for the Borough. - 7.14 Therefore, while the site lies outside the urban area, as defined by policy AL2 of the Havant Borough Local Plan (Allocations) and Policy CS17 of the Havant Borough Local Plan (Core Strategy), it nonetheless is one of the sites identified for allocation and forms the direction of travel for the emerging Local Plan.